Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Results and discussion

 \section{Results and discussion}

-Having meticulously established the theoretical framework, including linearized dynamics and stable operational regimes, we now turn to the core objective of this work: a comprehensive analysis of the quantum correlations within our optomechanical system of the $\mathcal{PT}$-symmetric molecular cavity.
-In this section, we present a detailed investigation of bipartite entanglement in various subsystem modes: cavity-cavity ($E_{ac}$), cavity-molecule ($E_{aB}$) and active cavity-molecule ($E_{cB}$), and also consider vibration-vibration entanglement ($E_{B_1B_2}$) where relevant.
-To quantify these delicate quantum correlations, we rigorously employ logarithmic negativity ($E_N$), a well-established and computable measure for continuous-variable Gaussian states.
-A value of $E_N > 0$ serves as an unequivocal signature of genuine quantum entanglement \cite{Plenio2005, Berinyuy2025a}.
-This systematic exploration will illuminate how nonreciprocity, $\mathcal{PT}$-symmetry, thermal noise, and collective molecular effects profoundly shape the system's ability to host and sustain robust quantum resources.
+Having established the theoretical framework, including linearized dynamics and stable operational regimes, we now turn to the core objective of this work: a detailed analysis of the quantum correlations within our optomechanical system of the $\mathcal{PT}$-symmetric molecular cavity.
+In this section, we present a detailed investigation of bipartite entanglement in various subsystem modes: cavity-cavity ($E_{ac}$), cavity-molecule ($E_{aB_1}$) and active cavity-molecule ($E_{cB_2}$), and also consider vibration-vibration entanglement ($E_{B_1B_2}$) where relevant.
+To quantify these delicate quantum correlations, we employ logarithmic negativity ($E_N$), a well-established and computable measure for continuous-variable Gaussian states \cite{Plenio2005, Berinyuy2025a, Adesso2007, Paris2012, SerGiovannetti2005, Madsen2009, Barzanjeh2012, Tan2013, Ji2021}.
+The logarithmic negativity measure has proven particularly useful in quantifying entanglement in continuous variable systems such as optomechanical platforms \cite{Laurat2005, Aoki2003, Zhang2003, Pysher2011, Genes2008, Hammerer2010}, allowing for direct experimental verification through measurements of the covariance matrix \cite{Mari2008, Adesso2009, Giorda2010}.
+In our four-mode system (two cavity modes plus two molecular modes), the bipartite entanglement between any two modes can exceed the $\ln 2$ upper bound that applies to maximally entangled two-qubit or two-level systems.
+This occurs because the remaining modes act as an environment that can effectively mediate stronger correlations between the chosen bipartition through the $\mathcal{PT}$-symmetric enhancement mechanisms.
+The logarithmic negativity upper bound for continuous variable systems in our configuration depends on the specific modal partition and system parameters, with no strict universal upper bound like that for discrete systems \cite{Holevo2011, Weedbrook2012, Pirandola2018, Braunstein2005}.
+A value of $E_N > 0$ serves as a clear signature of genuine quantum entanglement.
+The values shown in our figures, which can exceed $\ln 2$, are physically meaningful within the context of continuous variable systems and represent genuine multipartite entanglement between the various subsystems.
+This systematic exploration will show how nonreciprocity, $\mathcal{PT}$-symmetry, thermal noise, and collective molecular effects shape the system's ability to host and sustain robust quantum resources \cite{Horodecki2009, Nielsen2010, Eisert2006, Giovannetti2011}.